Smartphones aren’t just making it easier to order a ride to your door; the technology is also streamlining care for both physicians and patients.

 Moreover, TigerText recently launched a voice-activated solution that pushes patients’ requests spoken to Amazon Alexa out to nurses via secure text.

-Smartphones are helping to keep patients out of the hospital as well.
+Smartphones in healthcare are helping to keep patients out of the hospital as well.
 A new suite of phone apps developed at The University of Alabama in Huntsville, for example, caters to seniors and calls on Android smartphones to “monitor the physical mobility and stability of older people,” the school’s news outlet reports.

 The apps are looking to track small changes in mobility, which can often be markers for more pressing health issues, such as strokes and falls.